Point system (driving): North Carolina

-North Carolina operates two parallel point systems: one for DMV license suspension purposes and one for insurance purposes.
+North Carolina operates two parallel point systems: one for DMV license suspension purposes and one for insurance purposes (the "Safe Driver Incentive Plan").

-The DMV point system assigns 2 to 4 points upon conviction or an admission of guilt for most moving violations; non-moving violations carry no points.
+The DMV point system assigns 1 to 5 points to noncommercial driver's licenses upon conviction or an admission of guilt for most moving violations; non-moving violations carry no points.
 A driver's license is suspended for 60 days on the first suspension if twelve points are assessed against the license within a three-year period.
-Serious offenses, such as DWI and excessive speeding (more than 15 mph over the limit at a travelled speed of greater than 55 mph), result in an immediate suspension on conviction.
-Points are not assessed for up to two granted Prayers for Judgment Continued (PJC) within a five-year period, though some serious offenses (such as DUI, passing a stopped school bus, and speeding in excess of 25 mph over the posted speed limit) are ineligible for a PJC.
+Serious offenses, such as DUI and excessive speeding (more than 15 mph over the limit at a traveled speed of greater than 55 mph), result in an immediate suspension on conviction.
+Points are not assessed for up to two granted Prayers for Judgment Continued (PJC) within a five-year period, though some serious offenses (such as DUI, passing a stopped school bus, and speeding in excess of 25 mph over the posted speed limit) are ineligible for grant of a PJC.

-The insurance point system assigns points differently, assigning points to incidences of at-fault accidents and moving violations.
-Rather than using the points for a license suspension, the points lead to insurance surcharges of approximately 25-35% per point assessed.
+The insurance point system assigns points differently, assigning 1–12 points to each case of at-fault accidents and moving violations.
+Rather than using the points for a license suspension, these points lead to insurance surcharges of approximately 15-40% per point assessed.
 Notably, points are assessed for insurance purposes even if the license is suspended.
-Only points within the three years preceding the policy purchase date are considered, and a single PJC per household within the three-year period does not result in points assigned.
+Only points within the three to five years preceding the policy purchase date are considered (depending on the number of points assessed for the incident), and a single PJC per household within a five-year period does not result in insurance points assigned.

-Incidents from out-of-state are treated as though they occurred in North Carolina for point assessment purposes.
+Incidents from out-of-state are treated as though they occurred in North Carolina for point assessment purposes under both systems.